Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Canonical acoustic black hole

 where the coefficients $A_{1}$ and $A_{2}$ are given by

 In this case, the function $U(z)$ satisfies the following equation

 where the coefficients $A_{3}$ and $A_{4}$ are given by

 Note that Eq.~(\ref{eq:mov_radial_x_canonical_Schw_4}) is similar to the confluent Heun equation (\ref{eq:Heun_confluente_forma_canonica}).
-Thus, the general solution of the radial part of the Klein-Gordon equation for a massless scalar particle in the spacetime of a canonical acoustic black hole, in the exterior region of the acoustic event horizon, given by Eq.~(\ref{eq:mov_radial_x_canonical_Schw_3}) over the entire range $0 \leq z < \infty$, can be written as
+Thus, the general solution of the radial part of the Klein-Gordon equation for a massless scalar particle in the spacetime under consideration, in the exterior region of the acoustic event horizon, given by Eq.~(\ref{eq:mov_radial_x_canonical_Schw_3}) over the entire range $0 \leq z < \infty$, can be written as \cite{Ronveaux:1995,JPhysAMathTheor.43.035203}

-where $C_{1}$ and $C_{2}$ are constants, and the parameters $\alpha$, $\beta$, $\gamma$, $\delta$, and $\eta$ are now given by: \numparts
+where $C_{1}$ and $C_{2}$ are constants, and the parameters $\alpha$, $\beta$, $\gamma$, $\delta$, and $\eta$ are now given by:

-\endnumparts These two functions form linearly independent solutions of the confluent Heun dif\-fer\-en\-tial equation provided $\beta$ is not integer, which is a condition satisfied by this parameter because there is no physical reason to impose that $\beta$ should be an integer.
+These two functions form linearly independent solutions of the confluent Heun dif\-fer\-en\-tial equation provided $\beta$ is not integer, which is a condition satisfied by this parameter because there is no physical reason to impose that $\beta$ should be an integer.